The Power of Empathetic Research: Transforming Consumer Insights

 In this article, we discuss the following:

-For research to drive results, empathy needs to be included in these three areas:
+For research to drive results, empathetic approaches need to be included in these three areas:

 "Understand that empathy is just the starting point," said Isabelle Landreville, President & Chief Insight Seeker at Sylvestre & Co.
 "But it is only with empathy that you will make the right decisions to ensure success.
 Without empathy, you are blinded."

-There are three components of empathy to consider:
+There are three components of empathy to consider for empathetic research:

 All of these take practice and time to master.
 And at times, they can be overlooked because researchers are so busy with the tasks of setting up the research, finding respondents, and then asking all the questions everyone would like to ask.